slandath/tazama-landscape-v1/README.md

 Please see [landscape view].

-## New Entries
+## Adding New Items

--   Projects must be open source and hosted on or mirrored to GitHub.
+-   The addidion of a Project entry will be at the discretion of the Tazama TSC.
+Project's must be open source and hosted on or mirrored to GitHub.
--   Projects with at least 300 GitHub stars that clearly fit in an existing category are generally included.
-Put the project in the single category where it best fits.
--   We are unlikely to create a new category for projects as we'd rather find the best home with the current options.
 -   Your project or company needs a logo and the logo needs to include the name.
--   Crunchbase organization should be the company or organization that controls the software.
-That is normally the owner of the trademark, whether or not a trademark has been formally filed.
+-   Crunchbase organization should be the company or organization that is the owner of the trademark, whether or not a trademark has been formally filed.
--   The logo must adhere to the [landscape logo guidelines]
+-   The logo must adhere to the [landscape logo guidelines] (https://github.com/cncf/landscapeapp/blob/master/README.md#logos)

-If you think your project should be included, please open a pull request to add it to [landscape.yml].
+If you think your company should be included, please open a pull request to add it to [landscape.yml].
 For the logo, please upload an SVG to the `hosted_logos` directory.

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.